Fact-checked by the onlinepaydaynews.com editorial team

 How a Personal Line of Credit Works

-Key Takeaway: Installment loans lock in fixed monthly payments over 12–84 months, ideal for one-time needs.
-Lines of credit charge interest only on drawn balances, saving money when costs are unpredictable.
+Installment loans lock in fixed monthly payments over 12–84 months, making them well-suited for one-time needs.
+Lines of credit charge interest only on drawn balances, which saves money when costs are unpredictable.
 See CFPB’s personal loan explainer for a regulatory-level breakdown of both structures.

 How Do the Costs Compare in Real Numbers?